 • she has experienced the deep satisfaction of a thirst that was once raw, but is now quenched.

-• she has access to an unlimited supply to quench the thirst of others, to whom she pours out this precious resource.
+• she has access to an unlimited supply of living water to quench the thirst of others, to whom she pours out this precious resource.

 As Christian artists, we have frequently been caught in circumstances that caused us to come to the dusty, arid end of ourselves.
 Turning to Him, we have enjoyed being lavishly sated with living water.

 Jesus then strategically sends us into the lives of others, as His Water Bearers.
+He has given us the precious duty of being sensitive to the thirst around us.
 He desires that we, who have drunk long at the springs of living water, gently encourage others to take a drink, so that they too will be forever quenched.